denielden/sass-order-summary-card/README.md

-# Frontend Mentor - Order summary card solution
+# Order summary card solution - Frontend Mentor

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents